dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 You need a rate control on the hand paddle to allow convenient slewing.
 This in turn requires an additional analog rate signal on the processor.
 The rate control can then be done from the center tap of a 10k pot, routed to a re-purposed pin on the Teensy with analog capability.

-The AN_RATE signal will be connector to the "AUX4" signal on the MaxPCB4, which is A8 / D22 on the Teensy.
+The AN_RATE signal will be connected to the AUX4 signal on the MaxPCB4, which is A8 / D22 on the Teensy.
-This pin was previously used for PEC in earlier MaxPCB versions, but on the MaxPCB4 it's now free.
+This pin was used for PEC in earlier MaxPCB versions, but PEC support on the MaxPCB4 has been eliminated and AUX4 is now free.
-That pin is routed to the DB15 on the board, but since the DB15 is now only supporting the external GPS module, I'm going to attach AN_RATE to the underside of the board, soldering it to the pin 8 pad and epoxying the wire down for strain relief.
+AUX4 is routed to the DB15 pads on the board.
+I've removed the physical DB15 connector, so a wire is just soldered into the via intended for AUX4 on the connector.

 ###  Pinout